Frix-x/semiotweet/README.md

 ## Getting users data and tweets

-Once the server is running, you can extact the data concerning the users and their tweets by clicking on `Update Data` or by getting to `http://127.0.0.1:8000/getData/`
+Once the server is running, you can extact the data concerning the users and their tweets using the api : `http://127.0.0.1:8000/api/v1.0/getData/`

 ## Project Progress